 The Pension Fund is governed by a Pension Board consisting of six members, half of whom - the Company representatives - are proposed by the sponsoring companies and appointed by the Pension Board.
 At least two others - the associate representatives - are being elected by the Fund's active members and appointed by the Pension Board.
-The Pension Beneficiaries representative is elected by the Pension Beneficiaries and appointed by the Pension Board.
-The Pension Board appoints one of its members as chairperson.
+The Pension Beneficiaries representative is elected by the Pension Beneficiaries and appointed by the Pension Board appointed by the Pension Board.
+The Pension Board.
+The Pension Board.
+The Pension Board.